Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 	- *Your answer here*
 4. What other data might you want to collect about the system environment when you ran your experiment to help you compare your results to others running on the same or different types computers?
 	- *Your answer here*
+5. What would you change or add to the experiment to improve it?
+	- *Your answer here*

 Graph  | Mean run time (101 runs) | Median run time (101 runs)
 -----------|--------------------------|---------------------------